Maaike van de Berg – Spinal cord injury

 Maaike is a BerkelBike user with a complete spinal cord injury.
 She cycles outside, as well as on her hometrainer.
 In her spare time, she writes on her blog.
 On this blog, she also wrote two stories about the BerkelBike.
 Below you can read a summary.

 “If you don’t do anything with your legs for a while, they will automatically transform into matchsticks.
 So yesterday I was at the St. Maartenskliniek (rehabilitation center) in Nijmegen to get an explanation about a potential bicycle (the BerkelBike).”

 My BerkelBike Experience

-This bike has three wheels, and looks like a recumbent bike.
-And even though my legs ignore every sign I give them, I will soon cycle with my legs.
-How I’m going to do that?
-With electronic impulses!
+“The bike has three wheels and looks like a recumbent bike.
+Even though my legs ignore every sign I give them, I will soon be able to cycle using them.
+How am I going to do that?
+Using electronic impulses!”

 Flow VR makes cycling even better

 “The BerkelBike can come with a computer program.
 This makes the cycling more fun.
 For example, you can cycle the Tour of Flanders and the Amstel Gold Race, but I still need to practice for that.

 Outdoor cycling is also possible, but cycling alone is not that nice, so if someone wants to go for a ride, let me now!”